soxueren/atsd/api/sql/README.md

 Include an optional `EXTEND` parameter to the `PERIOD` function to append missing periods at the beginning and the end of the selection interval.

-Leading and trailing period values are set with the `VALUE {n}` function if the function is specified.
+Leading and trailing period values are set with the `VALUE {n}` function if such function is specified.

 ```sql
 period(5 MINUTE, VALUE 0, EXTEND)